-‘It was a hard day, man’: What was Pete Carroll’s biggest regret in the Seahawks’ loss to the Saints?
+‘I’ve got to do better’: What was Pete Carroll’s biggest regret in the Seahawks’ loss to the Saints?

 Seahawks will send Davenport hit to NFL

-Another week, another hit on Russell Wilson that the Seahawks will send to the NFL for review.
+Another week, another hit on Wilson that the Seahawks will send to the NFL for review.

-Sunday, early in the second quarter, New Orleans’ defensive end Marcus Davenport pushed Wilson as he was going out of bounds after a 3-yard gain on a run.
+Sunday, early in the second quarter, New Orleans’ defensive end Marcus Davenport pushed Wilson as he was going out of bounds after a 3-yard run.

 The Seahawks were hoping for a flag for a late hit and argued it was obvious Wilson was going out of bounds.
 Carroll, though, said the officials told him they thought Davenport “made contact with him at the sidelines’’ and didn’t think it warranted a flag.